 I Finally Tried The Famous Babalu Burger

-Ever since taco/tapas joint Babalu opened in Overton Square two years ago, I’ve been hearing about their allegedly amazing Babalu burger.
+Ever since taco/tapas joint Babalu opened in Overton Square a few years ago, I’d been hearing about their allegedly amazing Babalu burger.
 It’s called the Baba Burger on the menu, and people are claiming that it’s one of the best burgers in Memphis.

 While I went after Babalu’s opening to try tacos and tapas, there were several other new burger joints that opened in 2014 (see here, here, and here) that I didn’t make it back around to try theirs right away.

 But I kept hearing about it.
 And hearing about it.
 Both online and in person.
 Y’all really love this Baba burger.
 These are actual quotes I’ve heard/read:

 “It’s the best burger in the city.”

 “The Babalu burger is the best thing I’ve ever tasted!”